-"This is a great affiliation with a very fine law school," said Dunn at the signing.
+"This is a great affiliation with a very fine law school," said WMU President John Dunn at a January 20, 2016 signing ceremony.
 "It is also, for the people of Michigan and locations well beyond, a great example of how to work our way through challenging times and expand opportunity for our students in a powerful way without relying on state resources."

 "It is different for us to be part of a university structure, and we're appreciative of the complexity of a big, powerful and wonderful institution like WMU," LeDuc said.
 "The relationship has already allowed us to enhance research and grant opportunities and, for instance, secure support for the WMU-Cooley Innocence Project, which works to exonerate people unjustly convicted of a crime."

-Cooley is the nation's largest law school, with five campuses in two states, and offers Juris Doctor (J.D.) and advanced Master of Laws (LL.M.) degrees.
-WMU is a top-tier public research university with an enrollment of 25,000, seven regional locations and more than 240 degree programs.
+Western Michigan University Thomas M. Cooley School is the name Thomas M. Cooley School took following its formal naming affiliation with Western Michigan University in 2014.
+WMU-Cooley is one of the nation's five largest law schools, with locations in Michigan and Florida.
+It offers Juris Doctor (J.D.) and advanced Master of Laws (LL.M.) degrees.
+WMU is a top-tier public research university with an enrollment of 25,000, seven regional locations, and more than 250 degree programs.
 Both schools have a tradition of accessibility and a commitment to serving diverse populations that will be enhanced through the partnership.
-Under the affiliation, both schools will retain their independence, governance structure, and separate fiduciary responsibilities.
-Cooley is now called Western Michigan University Thomas M. Cooley Law School.
-It is continuing as an independent, nonprofit 501(c)(3) entity.
+Under the affiliation, both schools retain their independence, governance structure, and separate fiduciary responsibilities.
+The Law School continues as an independent, nonprofit, 501(c)(3) tax-exempt organization.

 The affiliation became effective upon review and authorization by the schools' accrediting agencies, the American Bar Association and the Higher Learning Commission of the North Central Association of Colleges and Schools.
-The affiliation needs further approval in Florida from the Florida Commission on Independent Education.
-That approval is pending.
+The affiliation has also been approved by the Florida Commission on Independent Education.

 No taxpayer dollars will be expended beyond incidental expense.

 No change in the tuition rate is contemplated as a result of the affiliation.
-Cooley students will continue to attend a private, non-profit law school.
+Law students will continue to attend a private, non-profit law school.